scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 Note in this example the various references to proxies.
 A *proxy* here refers to the proxy programming design pattern where one object provides an interface to another object.
-Proxies are central within ParaView.
-ParaView can be run in several different client/server configurations.
-In a number of configurations, the client software running on a local workstation connects to a remote server running one or more processes on different nodes of a high-performance computing resource.
+Proxies are central to ParaView's design.
+In a number of the various client/server configuration in which ParaView can be run, the client software running on a local workstation connects to a remote server running one or more processes on different nodes of a high-performance computing resource.
+Proxies for each pipeline object exist on the ParaView client, and they provide the interface for communicating state to all the VTK objects in each client and server process.

-Proxies for a pipeline object typically exist on all processes in the ParaView client and servers.
-They provide the interface for communicating state to all the VTK objects in each process.
 In the example above, a new proxy for a ``vtkSphereSource`` object is created.
 This proxy has a property named 'Radius' that is modified to the value 2.0.
 Changes to the 'Radius' property are forwarded to the 'Radius' property of the underlying ``vtkSphereSource``.